al6x/vos/readme.md

-# Vfs - Virtual File System
+# Vos - Virtual Operating System

 Small abstraction over local/remote Operating System, mainly it should be used in conjunction with the [Virtual File System][vos] tool.
 Kind of like of the Capistrano but without extra stuff and more universal, not forcing You to follow 'The Rails Way'.